A UK review of the benefits of cross-generational friendships

 Trish Hafford-Letchfield explains how older LGBT in residential care are victims of a ‘double trauma’ and gives the example of a project that aims to foster their inclusion In some

-At a union’s recent conference for Retired Members in the UK, one of the last motions to be heard called for the generations to work together to get rid of
+At a union’s recent conference for Retired Members in the UK, one of the last motions to be heard called for the generations to work together to get rid of‘What Is That?’: a sparrow to teach tolerance between generations

 Through the development of mutual intergenerational understanding, the ‘Life Stories’ project encouraged the development of relationships between young people and the older generation as a contribution towards preventing ageism.
 Ingrid